 To assist in the transition from the role of student to professional, UCC offers gradually increasing responsibility and participation in all aspects of the following services:

-UCC specializes in the provision and training of psychotherapy, particularly time-limited psychodynamic psychotherapy.
+UCC specializes in the provision and training of psychotherapy.
 UCC’s unique approach to therapy combines the ability to be both deep and brief without sacrificing one for the other.
-There is a limit on the number of sessions, although the internship allows for several cases to be seen on a longer term basis.
+There is a limit on the number of sessions, although the internship allows for two cases at a given time to be seen on a longer term basis.
 Training also emphasizes implementing empirically validated treatments, such as CBT, when appropriate.
 We believe that delivering high quality and in-depth treatment to various patient populations in a time-effective manner is an essential activity for the professional psychologist.
 Quick and accurate assessments are built into treatment from the first meeting.
 The highly motivated and verbal population we serve affords interns a clearer view of an individual’s dynamics and the opportunity to see change within a brief period of time.
 Interns gradually work up to a full caseload.
 The ratio of supervision hours to clinical hours starts out high and gradually decreases with time.